legendaryjerry/Roku-Remote/README.md

 ## Tasks
 * Use API text search functionality (would be great on mobile w/ Swype).
-* Move the css, html, and js/jq to a separate file
-* Make pretty

 ## Changelog
+* 11 JUL 2015 Made pretty, moved the css, html, and js/jq to a separate file
 * 21 JUN 2015 Use an IP variable instead of hard-coding the IP 50 times.
 * 21 JUN 2015 Link to common Apps